Land value tax: Henry George

 Henry George (2 September 1839 – 29 October 1897) was perhaps the most famous advocate of recovering land rents for public purposes.
 A journalist, politician, and political economist, he advocated a "single tax" on land that would eliminate the need for all other taxes.
 George first articulated the proposal in Our Land and Land Policy (1871).
 Later, in his best-selling work Progress and Poverty (1879), George argued that because the value of land depends on natural qualities combined with the economic activity of communities, including public investments, the economic rent of land was the best source of tax revenue.
 This book significantly influenced land taxation in the United States and other countries, including Denmark, which continues grundskyld ('ground duty') as a key component of its tax system.
 The philosophy that natural resource rents should be captured by society is now often known as Georgism.
 Its relevance to public finance is underpinned by the Henry George theorem.

 Henry George (1839–1897) was an American economist who developed the concept of the Single Tax on land value.
 In his 1879 book Progress and Poverty, George argued that private land ownership allowed individuals to gain unearned income through rising land values, contributing to inequality and poverty.
-He believed that as populations increased and cities expanded, landowners profited not from their own labor but from the economic activity of society.
-George’s proposed land value tax was designed to capture this unearned income and redistribute it for public benefit.
+He believed that as populations increased and cities expanded, landowners profited not from their own labor but from society's economic activity.
+George's proposed land value tax was designed to capture this unearned income and redistribute it for public benefit.
 His ideas influenced urban policy debates in the United States and abroad and continue to be discussed in relation to housing affordability and wealth inequality.
 Modern economists, including Thomas Piketty, have noted that land and real estate remain significant sources of wealth concentration.
 George's work is recognized for linking economic justice to land ownership and for promoting policy reforms aimed at reducing inequality.

 Meiji Restoration

 After the 1868 Meiji Restoration in Japan, land tax reform was undertaken.
 An LVT was implemented beginning in 1873.
-By 1880 initial problems with valuation and rural opposition had been overcome and rapid industrialisation began.
+By 1880, initial problems with valuation and rural opposition had been overcome, and rapid industrialisation began.